+The memorial entrance gates to the Casino and District Memorial Hospital commemorate those who served in the First World War.
 The gateway is constructed of brick with a large central entrance and two smaller gates constructed of wrought iron metal.
-On the left hand side is a metal plaque featuring a marching soldier and on the right are the insignias of the Australian sevices.
+On the left hand side is a metal plaque featuring a marching soldier and on the right are the insignias of the Australian Defence Forces.

 1914 CASINO MEMORIAL HOSPITAL 1918